 Nowhere during the show, did the Legends band show any signs of slouching.
 They ripped through the music with intensity and enthusiasm.
 As in Frank’s turn, they gave it their all to back him up on a couple of jazzier numbers, including New York – New York.
 Keeping in his Santatra character, his ad-libs with the audience kept throwing us back to the clips of the Rat Pack days at the Sands we always see on the TV specials.
 One Christmas ballad then he ends the set with a little musical history of his signature song before belting out “My Way” just as we all imagined it would sound like if the real Sinatra was on stage.

 This one is the most confusing.
 I was hoping for more as Whitney Houston, portrayed by Jazmine hit the stage.
 Now I know Whitney wasn’t known to really rock the stage, but she didn’t perform as if her feet were glued to the floor either as Jazmine seemed to be.
 What I do say is that her voice was in tune with Whitney’s as the video screens showed.
 Serious note taking as you swore it was a recording but it wasn’t.
 It was pure Jazmine.
 However, all was forgiven when she ended her set with probably one of the toughest songs for any female artists to perform and one I have seen many other tribute artists trash because of how long she has to carry the high notes.
 Jazmine absolutely, 100% nailed “I Will Always Love You” and brought the audience to tears and to their feet with applause.
 I just got goosebumps again thinking about that performance!

-Finally, almost… What would a Las Vegas tribute show be without a flashback to a 1969 performance of The King?
-Elvis Presley as portrayed by Matt Lewis was a good one as he opened with CC Rider and kept going from there.
+Finally, almost… What would a Las Vegas tribute show be without a flashback to a 1968 performance of The King?
+Elvis Presley as portrayed by Matt Lewis was a good one as he opened with an authentic rendention of CC Rider and kept it going from there.
 Of course, being Vegas, he had the mandatory white jumpsuit and big belt buckle.
 He did the hip swaying and the crooning to the audience.
 Like Frank, he came down into the audience and really connected with the fans.
 He even gave a few sweat-stained scarfs to some female fans as he wooed (yes, that’s a real word) them in the front rows….
 He hit all the right notes and even had a few self-deprecating laughs about his hair.
 He did Blue Christmas and had a fun time interacting with the audience as he closed the tribute part of the show.

 Being a Las Vegas legend itself, they do know how to close a show right!
 For the big finale, the entire cast was out on stage to perform “The Most Wonderful Time of the Year”.
 The highlight being the Legends band performing an amazing tribute to the Trans-Siberian Orchestra with their version of “Christmas Eve in Sarajevo” (“Carol of the Bells”).
 If you never heard it before, this alone may be worth the price of a ticket.

-To me, that was an amazing way to end a great Holiday show!
+To me, that was a great way to end a great Holiday show!

 Yes, I would highly recommend this show if you are in Las Vegas!